vippsas/vipps-developers/vipps-test-environment.md

 ### Other data

-The test user's name, birth date, etc. are randomly generated when the test user is created and can not be changed.
+The test user's name, birth date, etc. are randomly generated when the test user is created and cannot be changed.

 ## Test amounts